 A moka pot is an apparatus that passes boiling water pressurized by steam through ground coffee for a strong, tasty brew.
 Available in 3-, 6-, and 9-cup options, this moka pot gives you the flexibility to brew a strong espresso or a classic coffee.
-Lined with a lead-free, food-grade enamel with anodized aluminum, this pot is completely safe to brew and super sturdy for all your camping adventures.
 The heat-resistant handles and knobs make the pot safe and easy to maneuver around the fire, and when you’re done using it, all the separate parts disassemble quickly.

-A non-toxic silicone seal is around the filter in order to prevent leaks while maintaining steady pressure in the boiler.
-This seal should be replaced every 3 to 6 months.
+A silicone seal is around the filter in order to prevent leaks while maintaining steady pressure in the boiler.
+This seal should be replaced every three to six months.
 If you don’t prefer a strong brew, this is probably not your best option as the results here are a strong espresso blend.

 What to Look for in Camping Coffee Pots

 The bigger your coffee apparatus, the more difficult it will be to take on long adventures where space is limited.
 If you are camping with a large group, it will probably be necessary for you to look into 9-cup or larger pots (you can look for 12- or 16-cup options).
 If it’s for four people or less, you can likely get away with something smaller.
 If it’s just for one person, there are plenty of single brew options that will save you a ton of space.